-Distance education or distance learning or D-Learning is, unlike commonly thought, a mode of education and learning that originated nearly three centuries ago.
+Distance Education Meaning or distance learning or D-Learning is, unlike commonly thought, a mode of education and learning that originated nearly three centuries ago.

 Simply put, distance learning is a method of providing instruction and education, on individual or group basis to students who are unable to be physically present in a traditional classroom setting.
 By exact definition it provides “access to learning when the source of information and the learner are separated by distance or time, or both”.
 From the times of classes being held in open spaces or under trees by a tutor to a student to the age of distance learning, education has made such vast strides and come full circle.